tnebooks/12th-english/content.en/god-sees-the-truth-but-waits/_index.md

 ## About The Author

-Leo Tolstoy was born on September 9, 1828, in Tula Province, Russia.
+**Leo Tolstoy was born on September 9, 1828,** in Tula Province, Russia.
 He is best known for the novels War and Peace (1869) and Anna Karenina (1877), often cited as pinnacles of realist fiction.
 He first achieved literary acclaim in his twenties with his semi-autobiographical trilogy, Childhood, Boyhood, and Youth and Sevastopol Sketches, based upon his experiences in the Crimean War.
 Tolstoy’s fiction includes dozens of short stories and several novellas such as The Death of Ivan Ilyich (1886), Family Happiness, and Hadji Murad.
 He also wrote plays and numerous philosophical essays.
 Tolstoy died on November 20, 1910 in Astapovo, Russia.

-## Glossary

-**go on a spree** - indulging in something actively in an unrestrained way

-**porch** - portico

-**samovar** - a Russian metal urn for making tea

-**troika(in olden Russia)** - a cart pulled by a team of three horses

-**stammer** - to speak haltingly, fumble for words

-**betray** - fail, let one down

-**despair** - hopelessness

-**downcast** - depressed flog - to beat with a whip or stick

-**mirth** - cheerfulness

-**sledge** - a vehicle pulled by horses for transportation on snow

-**wretched** - dejected

-**vengeance** - revenge